jackcrane/business/organization-and-teamwork.md

 The grapevine, water-cooler talk

 ## Monitoring Communications
-- Technologcical advances and increased use of electronic communication have made monitroring communications in the workplace necessary
+- Technological advances and increased use of electronic communication have made monitoring communications in the workplace necessary
 - Failure to monitor employees' use of technology can be costly
 - AI is significantly impacting workplace monitoring, benchmarking, and understanding how employees feel